 Enter the Crotchless Design

 By completely removing the nose of the saddle, these innovative seats eliminate pressure where it hurts most.
-The design:
+The design creates an open space for soft tissue, forces proper sit bone alignment, and maintains blood flow to sensitive areas.

 Who's Jumping on This Trend?